Menu

 Research

-In the process of forming the narrative structure and character development for the script, I did not merely utilize the Christian New Testament; I drew heavily on other non-traditional text sources, including and especially excerpts from the Nag Hammadi Library, within which is an impressive collection of "alternate" Jesus narratives, depictions and teachings.
+In the process of forming the narrative structure and character development for the script, Chris did not merely utilize the Christian New Testament canon, but drew heavily on other non-traditional text sources, including and especially excerpts from the Nag Hammadi Library, within which is an impressive collection of non-canonical Jesus narratives, depictions, and teachings.

-Below are links to information about a few books and documentaries that served as incredible resources for me during the formation of ideas for this project, as well as a list of recommended readings and of just a few of the many authors in the field of New Testament research.
+Below are links to information about a few books and documentaries that served as incredible resources for me during the formation of ideas for this project

 Resource Links